-1University Of Health Sciences Turkey Istanbul Mehmet Akif Ersoy Thoracic And Cardiovascular Surgery Training And Research Hospital, Cardiology, Istanbul, Turkey
+1Department of Cardiology, Istanbul Mehmet Akif Ersoy Thoracic and Cardiovascular Surgery Training and Research Hospital, Istanbul, Turkey

-2University Of Health Sciences Turkey Istanbul Mehmet Akif Ersoy Thoracic And Cardiovascular Surgery Training And Research Hospital, Pneumology, Istanbul, Turkey
+2Department of Chest Diseases, Istanbul Mehmet Akif Ersoy Thoracic and Cardiovascular Surgery Training and Research Hospital, Istanbul, Turkey

 Conclusion: TAPSE/sPAP was an independent predictor of long-term prognosis in PAH.
 TAPSE/sPAP which is a simple, cheap and readily available echocardiographic parameter, might be used as an important prognostic factor in PAH patients.

 This study was approved by Istanbul Mehmet Akif Ersoy Thoracic and Cardiovascular Surgery Training and Research Hospital Ethics Committee (2021/22, Date: 23.03.2021).

 Concept/Design - BU, MY, AD, AG; Analysis/ Interpretation - BU, AD, SK, KS; Data Collection - KS, AU, HA, SK; Writing - BU; Critical Revision - MY, OC, ME; Statistical Analysis - AD, BU, AG; Overall Responsibility - BU; Final Approval - All of authors.

 The authors have no conflicts of interest to declare.